+- Bolovance to the question

-Relevance to the question.
+- Relevance to the question.

-Accuracy of information/argument.
+- Accuracy of information/argument.

-Clarity of expression

-Please note: Self and Peer Assessment: A single mark is given for the group assignment.
+Return Method Feedback Provided Clarity of expression Please note: Self and Peer Assessment: A single mark is given for the group assignment.
 This mark will then be moderated by "self and peer assessment" using the SPARKPlus software so that individual group members may receive different marks.
 Any moderated individual mark received by each group member is based on contribution to the assignment and, more importantly the ability to work with others.
 Individually group members are required to submit a self and peer assessment through SPARK within 24 hours of the due date.
 Failure to complete SPARK will result in a mark of zero.
 The criteria for the self and peer assessment are found along with the instructions on how to use SPARK on CANVAS.
 Please note: NO SPARK NO MARK.

-Return Method Feedback Provided In class In class

-Assessment 3 - Final Examination

-Assessment Type

-Purpose

-Formal Examination

-This assessment evaluates students' capacity to consolidate and apply advanced knowledge of derivatives pricing and hedging practice.
+In class In class Assessment 3 - Fin al Examination Assessment Type Formal Examination Purpose This assessment evaluates students' capacity to consolidate and apply advanced knowledge of derivatives pricing and hedging practice.
 Description The final exam will be held for 2 hours during the exam period.
 The exam will cover all course material.
 It will include both numerical solving questions and discussion questions.
 This course has a RESTRICTED OPEN BOOK examination.
 A memory aid is permitted.
 The memory aid is a single double sided A4 sheet of handwritten or typed notes for use during the examination.
 Note: memory aids must be left on the examination table and cannot be removed from the examination venue.

-Weighting 50%

-Length 120 minutes

-Due Date Formal Examination Period

-Submission Method Formal Exam

-Assessment Criteria F

-Five (5) criteria will be used:

-- 1. Demonstrated understanding of theory and relevant concepts - 2.
-Demonstrated critical thinking, analytical and problem-solving skills in the context of derivatives pricing and hedging practice - 3.
-Accuracy of information/argument/calculations. - 4.
-Clarity of expression - 5.
+Weighting 50% Length 120 minutes Due Date Formal Examination Period Submission Method Formal Exam Assessment Criteria Five (5) criteria will be used: Demonstrated understanding of theory and relevant concepts Demonstrated critical thinking, analytical and problem-solving skills in the context of derivatives pricing and hedging practice Accuracy of information/argument/calculations.
+Clarity of expression 5.
 Relevance to the question.

-Return Method Feedback Provided Not Returned
+Return Method Not Returned Feedback Provided No Feedback.

-No Feedback.
 Examinations will not be returned to students.
 Final examinations will be made available for review by students, upon request, in a controlled and monitored setting.
 Students are required to make requests, directly to the relevant course coordinator.
 Completed examinations are kept by the Newcastle Business School for a period of six (6) months only, from the relevant fully graded date.
 Requests made after the six (6) month period cannot be considered.

-SYLLABUS

-Course Content

-Topics in the course include but are not limited to the following:
+SYLLABUS Course Content Topics in the course include but are not limited to the following: Operation of derivatives market.
+Rick and return characteristics of derivative securities.

-- 1. Operation of derivatives market. - 2.
-Risk and return characteristics of derivative securities. - 3.
+- 2. Risk and return characteristics of derivative securities. - 3.
 Pricing forward and future contracts. - 4.
 Mechanics of option trading. - 5.
 Option pricing with the Binomial and Black-Scholes models. - 6.
 Options on stock indices, futures and exotic options. - 7.
 Managing financial risk using derivative securities. - 8.
 Credit derivatives markets and instruments